What is an Out of Court Disposal?

 Community Resolution conditions can include; the offender being referred to local support agencies to address a specific identified need (such as substance misuse or anger management), they can be given advice about their behaviour, be asked to apologise or send a letter of apology to the victim or make some form of reparation such as repairing or paying for any damage or harm done.

-The next most common OOCD used by South Yorkshire Police are Adult Cautions.
-In 2021 there were approximately 2000 Adult Cautions issued to offenders, which accounts for around 1.4% of all disposals in that year.
+The next most common OOCDs used by South Yorkshire Police are Adult Cautions.
+In 2022 there were approximately 1600 Adult Cautions issued to offenders, which accounts for around 1% of all outcomes in that year.

-Adult Conditional Caution Conditions in South Yorkshire can include (From April 2022):
+Adult Conditional Caution conditions in South Yorkshire can include:

-- Referral to a Substance Misuse Recovery Service for screening/triage and further attendance on a 1 ½ hour Substance Misuse Intervention session to understand; the risks and consequences of substance misuse, discuss harm reduction and identify support opportunities
+- Referral to a Substance Misuse Service for initial screening and further attendance on a 1 ½ hour Substance Misuse Intervention session to understand; the risks and consequences of substance misuse, discuss harm reduction and identify support opportunities

-- Referral to a Female Offender Service (District Specific) to undergo a trauma informed holistic intervention to address an offender’s identified needs
+- Referral to a Female Offender Service to undergo a trauma informed holistic intervention to address an offender’s identified needs*

 - Attendance on a 1 ½ hour group-based Crime and Consequences Intervention to understand the impact that offending behaviours have on victims and others

-All other OOCD are used much less frequently by South Yorkshire Police.
-Altogether, from the remaining OOCD, just over 700 were issued to offenders in 2021, accounting for around 0.5% of all disposals in that year.
+All other OOCDs are used much less frequently by South Yorkshire Police, accounting for around 0.3% of all outcomes in 2022.

 How does South Yorkshire Police use OOCD?

-- theft or other acquisitive crime (accounting for around 8% of all OOCD)
+• other offences (accounting for around 4% of all OOCD)

-Of all OOCD issued by South Yorkshire Police in 2021 (where age, ethnicity and/or gender is recorded on our crime system):
+Of all OOCDs issued by South Yorkshire Police in 2022 (where age, ethnicity and/or gender is recorded on our crime system):

 All data shown above is from a live recording system and is therefore subject to change.